Life Science/Next Generation Sequencing/

 Package D: 48 samples as batch only 76,17 € per sample and region

-Price examples, all other sample sizes are possible.
+Price examples, all other sample amounts are possible.
 The price is a combination of a fixed price for the run and a variable price for the libraries depending on the number of samples.

 No shared runs, customer samples are sequenced exclusively on one or more MiSeq runs!